 The oldest restaurant in Canterbury and hugely popular with tourists, The Old Weavers does some of the best roasts and pies in the city.
-We went there in July and I enjoyed it so much that I dedicated an entire post to our meal.
+We ate there in July 2018 and I enjoyed it so much that I dedicated an entire post to our meal.
 In the Summer you can sit outside in their terrace area overlooking the River Stour and during the colder months you can sit inside in the cosy dining area.
 If we ever go out for a Sunday roast, The Old Weavers is my first choice.

 Pizzas are the specialty at Cafe Du Soleil: the sister restaurant to Cafe des Amis.
 Cafe du Soleil offers Mediterranean food in a beautifully lit setting that is perfect for Winter meals out.
 Cafe Du Soleil is located right next to Westgate and the centrally located North Lane car park, so it’s a great place to go for dinner if you’re driving into the city centre.